JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

-A pointer to tyhe collection of rich-text strings.
+A pointer to the collection of rich-text strings.

 #### Result code